History of Lamar Jackson in Timeline

 2014: High School Career

-In 2014, Lamar Jackson's last high school game resulted in a defeat against Miami Central High School, and he was named the Lou Groza Palm Beach County High School Player of the Year.
+In 2014, Lamar Jackson's last high school game was against Miami Central High School.
+He was also named the Lou Groza Palm Beach County High School Player of the Year in 2014.

 2015: Freshman Year at Louisville

-In 2015, Lamar Jackson played as a freshman at Louisville.
+In 2015, Lamar Jackson played in 12 games as a freshman at Louisville.
 He was named the MVP of the 2015 Music City Bowl after passing for 227 yards with two touchdowns and rushing for a Music City Bowl-record 226 yards and two touchdowns.

 December 10, 2016: Heisman Trophy Winner